Aveglia/vAMPirus/helpmeoutsome.md

 To utilize these skip options, just add it to the launch command like so:

-    `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU --clusterNuclID .95 --skipPhylogeny --skipTaxonomy`
+    `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --clusterNuclID .95 --skipPhylogeny --skipTaxonomy`

-With this launch command, vAMPirus will perform ASV generation and nucleotide-based clustering to produce nOTUs, then will generate counts tables, matrices and the final report for you.
+With this launch command, vAMPirus will perform ASV generation and nucleotide-based clustering to produce ncASVs, then will generate counts tables, matrices and the final report for you.

 # Running the vAMPirus workflow